miyako/miyako.github.io/_posts/2019-10-03-4d-plugin-capture-v2.md

 Only ``x`` ``y`` ``width`` ``height`` ``hidden`` ``flipV`` ``flipH`` can be changed with ``capture Update``.

-There can only be one capture session for the application, so passing a different ``window`` will remove the preview layer from the original window.
+There can only be one capture session for the application, so passing a different ``window`` will remove the preview layer from the original window and add it to the new window.
+Likewise, passing a different device ID will force the capture session to be destroyed and recreated.

+The preview layer is added to the content view of the window.
+You should create a session after regular form objects are added to the window, i.e. the first (``-1``) ``On Timer`` event after ``On Load``.

 ``capture Start`` will force the preview layer to be visible.